After the Interface: A Three-Part Series

 Research doesn't disappear.
 It becomes more important and harder to do well.

 The shift is from study execution toward evaluation operations.
-Building infrastructure for continuous measurement of system behavior, not just episodic studies.
+That doesn't mean foundational research goes away — before a system exists, you still need to understand the people it will serve, the context it will operate in, and the failure modes that matter most.
+That front-end work doesn't compress just because the back-end has changed.
+What does shift is what happens once a system is live: you're building infrastructure for continuous measurement of system behavior, not just commissioning episodic studies.
 Scenario libraries.
 Test harnesses.
 Ongoing monitoring for trust signals and failure modes.
-Research becomes a standing capability, not something you commission when a project needs it.
+Research becomes a standing capability alongside the discovery work, not a replacement for it.

 The metrics change too.
 Task success is still relevant, but it's not enough.
 Override frequency.
 Correction rate.
 Abandonment after an AI action.
 Whether users understood what the system just did and why.
 These aren't satisfaction metrics.
 They're signals for whether the system is actually working for the people using it.